openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 ### Contested Actions

 Sometimes, two or more characters are directly opposing each other in a test of strength, wits, or charm.
 For example, a mighty barbarian wrestles with a minotaur to get hold of a magical gem.
-Or three representatives of different kingdoms attempt to persuade the outlander chieftain to join their forces.
-Or a stealthy rogue attempts to sneak unseen past the watch of the town guard.
+Or three representatives of different star systems attempt to persuade the warleader of the intergalactic reavers to join their forces.
+Or a stealthy ninja attempts to sneak unseen past the watch of the monks on guard.
 These sorts of situations are called **contested actions**.

 To resolve such contests, each character involved makes an action roll using an appropriate attribute.
 Whoever rolls the highest succeeds at the action.
 Sometimes, all parties use the same attribute for their action rolls, but often, each character will use a different attribute, as in the case of the rogue attempting to sneak (Agility) past the guard’s watch (Perception).

 > #### Example Contested Action
 >
-> As the Unnamed Necromancer attempts to open a portal to release a shade demon upon the land, the Uldric the Protector attempts to exert every ounce of his magical will to close the portal.
+> As the Unnamed Necromancer attempts to open a portal to release a shade demon upon the land, Uldric the Protector attempts to exert every ounce of his magical will to close the portal.
 The GM calls for a contested action between the two.
 The Necromancer makes an Entropy roll and gets a 25, while Uldric gets a 20 on his Protection roll.
 Unfortunately for the rest of the world, the demon has been unleashed.

 ## Advantage and Disadvantage